 Workflow to Troubleshoot Memory Leaks

-Use the following workflow to troubleshoot memory leaks on JVMs that have been identified with a potential memory leak problem:
+You can use this workflow to troubleshoot memory leaks on JVMs that have been identified with a potential memory leak problem:

-- Monitor memory for potential JVM memory leaks
+- Monitor memory for potential JVM memory leaks.

-- Enable automatic leak detection
+- Enable automatic leak detection.

-- Start on demand capture session
+- Start an on demand capture session.

-- Detect and troubleshoot leaking condition
+- Detect and troubleshoot leaking conditions.

 Monitor Memory for Potential JVM Leaks

-Use the Node Dashboard to identify the memory leak.
+Use the Node dashboard to identify the memory leak.
 A possible memory leak is indicated by a growing trend in the heap as well as the old/tenured generation memory pool.

 An object is automatically marked as a potentially leaking object when it shows a positive and steep growth slope.